eezstreet/d2rlint/README.md

 - Backwards compatibility with Diablo II (un-resurrected).
 It works fine, but it will warn about missing column headers.
-- Make column checking into a Rule.
-- Auto-fix config file when it is missing data about new rules.
 - Auto-fix problems (similar to ESLint)
-- Improve the look of the display (using chalk)
 - More rules!